 #1.
-Put away all cords or hide them behind an entertainment center or bookcase.
+Put away all cords or hide them behind furniture.

 Puppies LOVE cords, so this one is a big one.
 Sassy was constantly trying to chew on our phone charging cords, so we had to move them to the kitchen counter where she couldn’t reach them.
 She also was a fan of our lamp’s cord.
 We couldn’t really hide it, so we just had to keep an eye on her.